-I reserve the right to refuse any service to anyone I feel is not suited to my services.
-It could be because of your health or behaviors why I refuse to book you in.
+I reserve the right to refuse any service to anyone I feel is not suited for my services.
+It could be because of your health or your behaviour's to why I might refuse to book you in.

 Q: Are you a certified massage therapist?

 A: Yes, 100% I am under the Australian standards I have a diploma of Remedial massage from a registered training organisation (RTO) is a training provider registered by the Australian Skills Quality Authority ASQA (or a state regulator) to deliver VET services.
 RTOs provide quality training and qualifications that are nationally recognised.